RIEM News LogoRIEM News

 • Robot Talk Episode 134 – Robotics as a hobby, with Kevin McAleer - Robohub

-In Robot Talk Episode 134, Claire interviews Kevin McAleer, a hobbyist robotics enthusiast who shares insights on getting started with building robots at home.
-Kevin, who has been actively building robots since 2019 after acquiring his first 3D printer, combines his Computer Science background with his passion for robotics to create innovative projects.
-His day job is relatively hands-off, allowing him to channel his creativity into his hobby.
+In episode 134 of the Robot Talk podcast, Claire interviews Kevin McAleer, a hobbyist robotics enthusiast who shares insights on building robots at home.
+Kevin, who has been actively creating robots since 2019 after acquiring his first 3D printer, combines his background in Computer Science with his passion for hands-on projects.
+His day job is relatively low-touch, which allows him to channel his creativity into robotics as a hobby.
 Kevin is particularly enthusiastic about using Python and Micropython for programming embedded devices.
-Kevin also shares his knowledge through videos on YouTube and resources available on his website, kevsrobots.com, which serves as a helpful guide for beginners interested in robotics.
-The episode highlights the accessibility of robotics as a hobby and encourages listeners to explore building their own robots using affordable tools and programming languages.
-Robot Talk, the podcast hosting this episode, regularly covers topics related to robotics, artificial intelligence, and autonomous machines.
+Kevin also shares his knowledge through videos on YouTube and his website, kevsrobots.com, which serves as a resource for beginners interested in robotics.
+The episode highlights how hobbyist robotics can be an accessible and rewarding pursuit, emphasizing practical advice for those looking to start building their own robots.
+Robot Talk, the podcast hosting this conversation, regularly explores topics related to robotics, AI, and autonomous machines.

 roboticshobby-roboticsembedded-devicesPython-programming3D-printingautonomous-machinesartificial-intelligence